German Farmer’s Breakfast

 1 Boil the potatoes in a saucepan of lightly salted water for 10-15 minutes until just cooked (test for doneness).
 Drain, rinse with cold water to cool.
 Cut into 1-inch squares.
 Set aside.

-2 Heat 2 Tbsp bacon fat (or olive oil) in a large skillet on medium high heat.
+2 Brown the onions and bell peppers: Heat 2 Tbsp bacon fat (or olive oil) in a large skillet on medium high heat.
 Add the onions and chopped bell peppers.
 Increase the heat to high.
 Brown the onions and bell peppers, stirring frequently, about 2-3 minutes.

 Serve immediately.
 Great with ketchup on top.